sgibson91/sgibson91.github.io/content/speaking/speaker-rider.md

 ### Accommodation expenses

 - UK conferences: Full length of the conference, minus workshops/auxiliary events (unless I am participating in those)
-- International conferences: One (1) full day of lodging before the conference + full length of conference and workshops/auxiliary events (if I'm participating) + evening that I speak (if not suring the main conference)
+- International conferences: One (1) full day of lodging before the conference + full length of conference and workshops/auxiliary events (if I'm participating) + evening that I speak (if not during the main conference)
 - Provide the option to purchase all travel and accommodation on behalf of the speaker.
   While I opt to book my own travel arrangements, forcing the "reimbursement model" (where the speaker pays, then is reimbursed later) is exclusionary to folks who lack the disposable funds to do so.